Learn more about our department and its history at the Academy.

 If you have an object with which you believe we might be of assistance, please contact the Anthropology Collection Manager.
 Please do not bring items to the Academy without a prior appointment, as staff are not authorized to accept drop-offs.
 For non-anthropological items, please contact the Academy’s Naturalist Center or the relevant Academy department.

 The Department usually accepts interns three times a year, for fall, spring and summer terms.
-Due to a variety of factors, the Department regrets that it is unable to accept intern applications for the 2021 calendar year.
-Please check back in November to see whether we will be accepting applications for Spring 2022.
+Due to a variety of factors, the Department regrets that it is unable to accept intern applications for the the 2023-24 academic year.
+Please check back in March 2024 to see whether we will be accepting applications for Summer 2024.

 Requests for permission to publish are required in writing.
 Downloadable PDF forms are available for Permission to Publish Photographic Materials and for Permission to Publish Written Materials.
 Fees may apply.
 Please print out the appropriate page, fill in all requested data, and send it to the address listed at the bottom of the form.
 For further assistance, please contact the Anthropology Collection Manager.